Skip to Main Content

 2. Take the caller's or chat patron's name and contact information and call or email that person back;

-3. Encourage the caller and/or chat patron to come to the library for in-depth reference assistance if needed if that is an option for the individual
+3. Encourage the caller and/or chat patron to come to the library for in-depth reference assistance if needed, if that is an option for the individual

 To ensure patron privacy, any online reference queries are accessed only by ODU librarians.
 ODU Library retains no identifying personal information in the long term.
 Some e-mail with identifying information may be retained temporarily so that reference staff may refer to earlier information when answering ongoing reference questions.
 After 30 days, names and email addresses of any emails maintained on file are erased and only the content of the email is retained.
 Additionally, our chat service platform, LibraryH3lp, ensures that all chats are anonymous (read about chat anonymity here) and is private and secure

-To ensure timely responsiveness to patrons, librarians monitor incoming chat questions while on reference duty and throughout the day monitor email and respond to queries as soon as possible, with a maximum turn-around time on emails of 1 business day, except on days when the university is closed.
+To ensure timely responsiveness to patrons, librarians monitor incoming email and chat questions while on reference duty and throughout the day monitor email and respond to queries as soon as possible, with a maximum turn-around time on emails of 1 business day, except on days when the university is closed.

 Faculty/Staff Research Requests

-Librarians respond in a timely manner to faculty/staff research requests, with reference service taking priority over other duties, answering phone and email messages within one business day.
+Librarians respond in a timely manner to faculty/staff research requests, with reference service taking priority over many other duties, answering phone and email messages within one business day.

 Referrals